-- 1. The state assessment data warehouse has been populated with statewide test results dating back to 1999. - 2.
+- 1. The state assessment data warehouse has populated with statewide test results dating back to 1999. - 2.
 The initial statewide NJ SMART data submission occurred in December 2006.
 Data provided by districts through this submission were used to create unique student identification (SID) numbers.
-SIDs were issued to districts on March 21, 2007, and continue to be issued for all students as they enter the New Jersey public school system. - 3.
-All districts have been offered training on EDanalyzer, a web-based tool that allows districts to view and analyze state assessment data, as well as assessment-related student demographic information currently in the NJ SMART data warehouse. - 4.
+SIDs were issued to districts on March 21st, 2007 and continue to be issued for all students as they enter the New Jersey public school system. - 3.
 Districts have an opportunity to create local data marts and access District Reports, for which they can receive training through the NJ SMART online portal throughout the year.